pbnash/victr-assessment/README.md

 1000 results can take a while when starting up the application.
 * Performance profiling.
 Confirm if the time it takes to do the initial database propulation is within reason.
 Can it be improved by doing "batch"/executemany updates?
 * Debug/resolve issues with having the DataTables plug-in make the ajax call to retrive the data.
-Was getting an error.
-As a workaround, made the ajax call from outside of the DataTables initialization function and passed in the data that was retrieved
+Was getting a js error regarding an undefined value that does not occur on the workaround ajax call that was added outside of the initial DataTable() call.
+Passing the data in via a js variable may be preventing use of some desirable datatables features (like referencing columns by name instead of number).
 *  Full integration as a web app